 We have made this special edition open to all, normally Legal Abacus is an ILFM Member benefit and is published six times a year available in printed format or available online.

-One day ILFM training will provide an outline and review of the new SRA Accounts Rules 2019, as published by the SRA and now approved by the Legal Services Board.
+ILFM training will provide an outline and review of the SRA Accounts Rules, as published by the SRA and approved by the Legal Services Board.

 Our experienced trainers all work in practice and deal with the Accounts Rules on a daily basis, so can give in-depth knowledge and important guidance on the new rules to take back to your firms.